Complex Structures for Klein-Gordon Theory on Globally Hyperbolic Spacetimes: Introduction

-For general globally hyperbolic spacetimes the complex structure generically appears time-dependent \cite{AsMa:qfieldscurved}.
-If the complex structure is viewed as acting on a fixed space of initial data this frequently leads to a failure of unitary implementability of the dynamics in the quantum theory.
-This problem has even been framed in terms of no-go theorems \cite{ToVa:fevolqft}.
+For globally hyperbolic spacetimes that are not static nor stationary (nor conformally related to such spacetimes) the complex structure appears to be time-dependent \cite[Page7]{AsMa:qfieldscurved}.
+In particular, if the complex structure is viewed as acting on a fixed space of initial data this frequently leads to a failure of unitary implementability of the dynamics in the quantum theory.
+This problem has even been framed in terms of a no-go theorem \cite{ToVa:fevolqft}.
 On the other hand, in more recent work, a complex structure is associated instead with each hypersurface, in a coherent fashion \cite{Oe:holomorphic,AA15}.
-This is natural considering the analogy to the symplectic structure.
+This idea is natural considering the analogy to the symplectic structure.
 The latter, even though constant in the usual construction of a fixed initial data space, originates from an integral over the second variation of the Lagrangian on a spacelike hypersurface \cite{Woo:geomquant}.
-In the present work we consider the strongest condition for the coherence of the complex structures (see Equation~(\ref{jhs})), leading to the notion of \emph{conserved complex structure}.
+In the present work we consider the strongest condition for the coherence of the complex structures (see Equation~(\ref{jhs})), leading to the notion of \emph{conserved complex structure}, corresponding to particle number conservation.
+(Again, particle number conservation is relative to the technical notion of vacuum in terms of creation and annihilation operators and does not necessarily imply that a particular model detector would not see any particle creation.)
 Unitary implementability of the dynamics in the quantum theory is then automatic.
 (In \cite{AA15} this is termed \emph{generalized unitarity}.
 For more details, see Section~\ref{sec:cstruct}.)
 In the present work we take advantage of this more flexible approach to address the quantization problem for Klein-Gordon theory in globally hyperbolic spacetime.
 To this end we associate a phase space to each leaf of a temporal foliation of spacetime.
 There, we consider the complex structure as a two by two matrix of operators with respect to a canonical decomposition \cite{AsMa:qfieldscurved,CCQ:schroefock,Oe:schroedhol,AA15}.
 We then formulate the coherence condition for the complex structures in terms of operator differential equations that we term the \emph{conservation equations}.
 We provide quantizations of Klein-Gordon theory on various classes of globally hyperbolic spacetimes by exhibiting natural solutions of the conservation equations.
-In particular we generalize and make rigorous previous results for static spacetimes and provide new quantizations for expanding and Friedman-Robertson-Walker (FRW) spacetimes.
+In particular, we generalize and make rigorous previous results for static spacetimes and provide new quantizations for expanding and Friedman-Robertson-Walker (FRW) spacetimes.
 For the (well known) static and the expanding spacetimes the resulting complex structures do not depend on the time (see Theorem~\ref{t0} and Theorem~\ref{t1}).
 However, for FRW spacetimes there is an explicit time dependence in the complex structure (see Theorem~\ref{t4}) that however agrees by construction, as mentioned before, with the unitarity of time-evolution.